databricks/terraform-provider-databricks/docs/resources/mws_workspaces.md

 }
 ```

+In order to create a [Databricks Workspace that leverages AWS PrivateLink](https://docs.databricks.com/administration-guide/cloud-configurations/aws/privatelink.html) please ensure that you have read and understood the [Enable Private Link](https://docs.databricks.com/administration-guide/cloud-configurations/aws/privatelink.html) documentation and then customise the example above with the relevant examples from [mws_vpc_endpoint](mws_vpc_endpoint.md), [mws_private_access_settings](mws_private_access_settings.md) and [mws_networks](mws_networks.md).

 ## Argument Reference

 -> **Note** All workspaces would be verified to get into runnable state or cleaned up upon failure.